gvwilson/sdxjs/en/src/style-checker/index.md

 and report them all at the end
 ([%f style-checker-walk-tree %]).

-[% figure
-   slug="style-checker-walk-tree"
-   img="walk-tree.svg"
-   alt="Walking a tree"
-   caption="Walking a tree to perform an operation at each node."
-%]

 [% inc pat="walk-ast.*" fill="js out" %]

 > ### There's more than one way to do it